leonardbcampbell/frontrun-tutorial/README.md

 6. Now let us setup and configure our frontrunning bot via the console Go to https://deltabots.net/console/deployments
 7. You can see that most of the inputs are disabled because those are the defaults.
 We only need to look for the bundle hash since we will be executing transactions using flashbots.
 Copy the Bundle Hash from [Here](https://docs.flashbots.net/flashbots-auction/searchers/advanced/troubleshooting) and paste it in.
+8. Set the time schedule you want the bot to execute (Start time and End time).
+Recommend 1 week (i.e 7 days).
+9. Copy the Uniswap Factory ABI from [Here](https://unpkg.com/@uniswap/v2-core@1.0.0/build/IUniswapV2Factory.json) and paste it in.